LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Machine Learning for Predictive Analysis/Lists (Python).md

 Lists are the most commonly used [[Data Structures (Python)|Data Structure]].
 Think of it as a sequence of data that is enclosed in square brackets and data are separated by a comma.

+Lists are ordered, mutable (i.e., we can change their content without changing their identity), and allow duplicate members

 Each value can be accessed by calling its index value, which is done through [[Indexing (Python)]].
 If you want to access a sequence of data you can perform [[Slicing (Python)]].